Focshole/libVersioningCompiler/README.md

 - `LLVM_INCLUDE_DIR` specifies where to find llvm headers
 - `LLVM_TOOLS_BINARY_DIR` specifies where to find llvm binaries (llvm-config, opt etc)
 - `LLVM_VERSION_MAJOR` and `LLVM_PACKAGE_VERSION` must be specified because FindLLVM.cmake is (usually) not included into llvm static builds
+- `USE_LIBTOOL=1` means to build libtool compilers implementation and tests
+- `Libtool_INCLUDE_DIR` can be used to override the cmake libtool headers directory
+- `Libtool_LIBRARY` can be used to override the cmake libtool library path

 Libclang will be found too after defining those variables.